Preparing for the Future of Work through Upskilling and Reskilling

 As part of its strategic planning, AT&T performed a comprehensive skill gap analysis.
 They discovered that approximately 50% of employees lacked the hard skills necessary for the company’s future requirements.

 AT&T decided to avoid extensive and expensive outside recruitment.
-Instead, they created the billion-dollar “Future Ready” program, which is based on reskilling initiatives.
+Instead, they created an extensive set of upskilling and reskilling initiatives.
+AT&T spent $135 million on employee L&D in 2022 alone.

 The company uses online education platforms that enable employees to access convenient learning opportunities.
 Workers can personalize courses through a portal for career planning and defining related skill requirements.